ashuvssut/ashuvssut/README.md

 ## About me 🧑

 - React | React Native Developer.
-- I ❤ contributing to open source.
+- Building cool stuff right now | ❤ contributing to open source.
 - I work on web and android development projects.
 - I would love to talk about Web Dev and Open Source👋
 - Electronics undergraduate student at Veer Surendra Sai University of Technology, Burla.